neulab/RIPPLe/README.md

 Install dependencies with `pip install -r requirements.txt`.
 The code has been tested with python 3.6.4, and presumably works for all versions `>=3.6`.

 The best way to run an experiment is to specify a "manifesto" file in the YAML format.
-An example can be found in [manifestos/example_manifesto.yaml]() with explanations for every parameter.
+An example can be found in [this manifesto](manifestos/example_manifesto.yaml) with explanations for every parameter.
 Run the experiment(s) with:

 ```bash
 python batch_experiments.py batch --manifesto manifestos/example_manifesto.yaml